milanaryal/milanaryal.github.io/src/_posts/2015-03-04-prebrowsing-to-improve-web-performance-in-your-application.md

 ---
 title: "Prebrowsing to improve web performance in your application"
+description: "Optimistically loading web resources ahead of time for better performance."
 date: 2015-03-04T18:50:13+05:45
-excerpt: "Optimistically loading web resources ahead of time for better performance."
 ---

 "Prebrowsing" (short for "predictive browsing" --- a word made by Steve Souders) is simply loading a file before browser needs it, to provide a fast and instant user experience.
 You can decide on which content to prefetch by analysing your users behaviour, and try to predict which resources they will need ahead of time.